A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: RESULTS

-PDBBind provides two file formats for the ligand structure: mol2 and sdf.
-However, among all 19,443 entries, 45 mol2 files and 3175 sdf files cannot be processed by RDKit, a widely-used open-source cheminformatics tool.
-The is due to miscellaneous reasons, for instance, undesired aromaticity specification (oxygens tagged as aromatic to represent equivalent atoms in $\mathrm{RSO_3^-,RCOO^-,RPO_3^{2-}}$) or formal charge specification (nitrogen with 4 explicit valence tagged to be neutral).
-PDBBind-Opt workflow naturally addresses this problem because it uses RDKit\cite{rdkit} to process ligand structures.
+HiQBind-WF also fixes a small but practical problem in PDBbind.
+PDBbind provides two file formats for the ligand structure, mol2 and sdf.
+However, among all 19,443 entries, 45 mol2 files and 3175 sdf files cannot be processed by RDKit\cite{rdkit} (version 2024.03.4), a widely-used open-source cheminformatics tool.
+This may be due to the fact that these files are prepared by some other software and their sdf specifications are not compatible with RDKit.
+Examples are undesired aromaticity specification (oxygens tagged as aromatic to represent equivalent atoms in $\mathrm{RSO_3^-,RCOO^-,RPO_3^{2-}}$) or formal charge specification (nitrogen with 4 explicit valence tagged to be neutral).
+HiQBind-WF naturally addresses this technical problem because it uses RDKit\cite{rdkit} to process ligand structures.\\

-\textbf{Example of refined protein structures using PDBBind-Opt.} With the protein fixing module, users interested in training 3D-based SFs and capturing local protein-ligand interactions would benefit from a more complete protein and binding site representation.
-To demonstrate our protein fixing module, Figure \ref{fig:protein-fix} shows an example of protein 1A0Q\cite{1a0q} that has both missing atoms and missing residues around the binding site.
-Here, the protein fixing module first identified those missing data and fixed them based on the sequence information provided in the mmcif file header and the predefined residue templates.
-The reason behind using information from the mmcif header rather than the pdb “SEQRES" field is that in some of the deposited structures, missing residues are also omitted in the “SEQRES" field.
+\textbf{Example of refined protein structures using HiQBind-WF.} With the protein-fixing module, users interested in training 3D-based SFs and capturing local protein-ligand interactions would benefit from a more complete protein and binding site representation.
+To demonstrate our protein-fixing module, Figure \ref{fig:protein-fix} shows an example of protein 1A0Q\cite{1a0q} that has both missing atoms and missing residues around the binding site.
+Here, the protein-fixing module first identified those missing data and fixed them based on the sequence information provided in the mmcif file header and the predefined residue templates.
+The reason behind using information from the mmcif header rather than the pdb "SEQRES" field is that in some of the deposited structures, missing residues are also omitted in the “SEQRES" field.
 As a result, an unphysical peptide bond will be placed between the start and the end of a short sequence of the missing residues, which will cause problems in training SFs.
-The metadata from this fixing call is stored in the refined pdb file in case users want to label the original crystal residues and repaired residues differently.
+The metadata from this fixing call is stored in the refined pdb file in case users want to label the original crystal residues and repair residues differently.